cytoscape/cytoscape-tutorials/README.md

 ```
 https://cytoscape.github.io/cytoscape-tutorials/protocols/modules/loading-omics-data/index.html?print-pdf#/
 ```
+Then choose File>Print... and set the orientation to ```landscape``` and Save to PDF.
+Verify that the page breaks are correct throughout the presentation.

 ## Sharing
 Please feel free to use, share, copy or adapt any of the training materials you find here.
 They are all implicitly published under the CC0 waiver for maximum resuse potential.